Full BASIC: Structure

 The major difference between Full and Minimal was the addition of block-oriented structured programming constructs.
 In Minimal, and most BASIC interpreters, the program logically consisted of independent lines of code and one could start execution at any point by GOTOing any line number.
 The only exception to this rule was the FOR...NEXT loop, where all of the lines from the FOR to NEXT were logically considered to be a single block of code.
-Branching into or out of a FOR block would result in odd behaviour, typically implementation dependant but generally some form of "NEXT WITHOUT FOR".
-In the ANSI/ISO Full BASIC standard, branching into a FOR...NEXT block is not allowed.
+Branching into or out of a FOR block would result in odd behaviour, typically implementation dependant but generally some form of error like "NEXT WITHOUT FOR".

+In Full, branching into a FOR...NEXT block is not allowed, nor is branching out without using the EXIT statement.
+Implementations were supposed to check for such statements and disallow them, for instance, finding cases where to code GOTOed into a loop.
+Checking for such code is difficult in an interpreter which normally examines the program line-by-line; checking for branches into a block from other code in the program would normally require whole-program parsing like a compiler.

-In Full, several existing keywords were extended and others added to provide block structures.
+In Full, several existing keywords were extended, and others added, to provide additional block structures.
 Notable was the multi-line IF...THEN...ELSE...END IF, which allowed multiple lines of code to run if the condition was met or failed.
 SELECT...CASE...CASE ELSE...END SELECT was added to make decision trees, which formerly would have been implemented using the ON...GOTO or multiple IFs to select a line to run.
 FOR...NEXT loops remained as they were in Minimal, but a new DO...LOOP was added with top tested DO WHILE...LOOP and bottom tested DO...LOOP UNTIL... varieties.
 All loops could now be safely exited using the EXIT FOR and EXIT DO commands.